Icerya purchasi: Reproduction

 Males are rare in hermaphroditic species of Icerya.
 Males are haploid while females are diploid.
 Females have an ovitestis that is capable of producing both sperm and oocytes which fertilize internally to produce diploid offspring (females) through a form of hermaphroditism.
 The cells of the ovitestis are haploid and are derived from excess sperm during matings with males.
 This has been termed as 'parasitic tissue' and theoretical studies have examined this as a form of sexual conflict and have examined the possible fates and fitness consequences since females can produce daughters by mating with males or using their parasitic male cell lines.
 Females that lack ovitestes may preferentially invest in producing sons while females with parasitic tissue should prefer to pass on the genetic material through daughters.

 True males are uncommon to rare overall, and in many infestations are not present.
 Pure females are unknown.
 Self-fertilization by a hermaphrodite will produce only hermaphrodites.
 Matings of a male and hermaphrodite will produce both males and hermaphrodites.

 Biological control

 Icerya purchasi is important as one of the first major successes of biological control.
-Importations of the vedalia ladybird (Novius cardinalis) in 1888-1889 by C. V. Riley, later head of the USDA's Division of Entomology, resulted in swift reductions of I. purchasi populations, saving the burgeoning Californian citrus industry from this destructive pest.
+Importations of the vedalia ladybird (Novius cardinalis) in 1888–1889 by C. V. Riley, later head of the USDA's Division of Entomology, resulted in swift reductions of I. purchasi populations, saving the burgeoning Californian citrus industry from this destructive pest.
+However, following the introduction of insecticides such as DDT and malathion in the 1950s further outbreaks occurred due to resurgence: thought to be caused by drift from airplane spraying during the early spring months.

-A second biological control, the parasitic fly Cryptochetum iceryae has also been introduced to California as an additional control vector at around the same time.
+A second biological control, the parasitic fly Cryptochetum iceryae, has also been introduced to California as an additional control vector at around the same time.